Setup Guide

 Logging

-FireTail centralizes and enriches logs from various sources, including libraries, APIs, network resources, and integrations, to provide comprehensive visibility into your API activity.
+FireTail centralizes and enriches logs from various sources, including libraries, network resources, and integrations, to provide comprehensive visibility into your AI activity.

 Step 7.
 Logging integrations

-Connect FireTail with logging services to centralize and monitor traffic across your APIs and AI endpoints.
+Connect FireTail with logging services to centralize and monitor traffic across your AI endpoints.
 Logs provide visibility into behavior, usage trends, and security events.

 Learn more: